-Sandoz Venlafaxine XR passes into breast milk and there is a possibility that the breast-fed baby may be affected.
-For this reason, the use of Sandoz Venlafaxine XR is not recommended in breast-feeding women.
+Efexor-XR passes into breast milk and there is a possibility that the breast-fed baby may be affected.
+For this reason, the use of Efexor-XR is not recommended in breast-feeding women.

-Tell your doctor if you have, or have had, any medical conditions, especially the following:
+Tell your doctor if you have or have had any of the following medical conditions:

-- A history of fits (seizures or convulsions) - A personal history or family history of bipolar disorder - · A history of aggression - A history of restlessness or difficulty sitting still - Diabetes - Blood pressure problems - Glaucoma (increased pressure in the eye) - A tendency to bleed more than normal or you are taking medicines to prevent blood clots - Raised cholesterol levels or you are taking medicines to lower cholesterol - Problems with your kidneys or liver
+- A history of fits (seizures or convulsions) - A personal history or family history of bipolar disorder - · A history of aggression - A history of restlessness or difficulty sitting still - Diabetes - Blood pressure problems - Glaucoma (increased pressure in the eye) - A tendency to bleed more than normal or you are taking medicines to prevent blood clots - Raised cholesterol levels or you are taking medicines to lower cholesterol - Problems with your kidneys or liver - Problems with your heart, especially conditions causing irregular heartbeats.

-- Problems with your heart, especially conditions causing irregular heartbeats.
-Your doctor may wish to do some heart tests such as an electrocardiogram (ECG) or blood tests during treatment with Sandoz Venlafaxine XR. - Any other medical conditions.
+Your doctor may wish to do some heart tests such as an electrocardiogram (ECG) or blood tests during treatment with Efexor-XR.